Physics allows you to define rigid bodies that can

 indicates that we build and update a collision structure (octree) reflecting precisely the triangles in the scene.
 So the scene collides as a precise set of triangles.

-, otherwise picking smaller scenes (like creatures inside a level) will be impossible, because the big level scene will collide as a big box that includes everything.
+The value doesn’t matter at design-time (in CGE editor).
+To have reliable object picking in editor, at design-time we internally always create collisions strutures, ignoring TCastleSceneCore.PreciseCollisions value.
+Otherwise picking smaller scenes (like creatures inside a level) would be impossible in some cases, because the big level scene would collide as a big box that includes everything.

 TCastleTransform.Collides